June-Skeeter/GEOB270_Lab1_2021S1/Content/Part1.md

 ## Watching the videos
 ESRI offers quite a few tutorials on ArcGIS Pro.
 Feel free to work though them if you have time!
-But we're just going to watch the overview videos from three tutorials to learn a bit more about what we can do with ArcGIS Pro.
+But we're just going to watch the overview videos from four tutorials to learn a bit more about what we can do with ArcGIS Pro.
 Go to each of the following tutorial pages and watch the overview videos.

 [Explore your data](https://pro.arcgis.com/en/pro-app/latest/get-started/explore-your-data.htm)
   * This tutorial shows you how you can interact with and explore data layers.